 I grew up in Yorkshire surrounded by dry stone walls, so much so they almost went unnoticed.
-For much of my life the walls of northern England were just something to shelter behind or haul my bike over.
+For much of my life, the walls of northern England were just something to shelter behind or haul my bike over.

 It was love at first sight, creating natural structures from natural materials in natural surrounds.
-I learned from the experts, immersed myself in the history and traditions of the art, qualified as a professional waller and became part of the wonderful walling community.
+I learned from the experts, immersed myself in the history and traditions of the art, qualified as a professional waller, and became part of the wonderful walling community.

-I established Stone of Arc in 2017 and have since undertaken heritage restorations, public space constructions, and diverse commissions both in Australia and the UK.
+I established Stone of Arc in 2017 and have since undertaken heritage restorations, public space constructions, and diverse commissions in both Australia and the UK.
 I am also an experienced instructor and have established the only professionally recognised training facility in the southern hemisphere to incorporate all the elements required to teach the traditional dry stone craft from beginner to expert.

 Stone of Arc

 Stone of Arc undertakes the design and construction of traditional dry stone features for both domestic customers and large organisations.